-4.3.1 Trading Counterparty Default (K-TCD)
+4.2.1 Trading Counterparty Default (K-TCD)

 K-TCD captures the risk that a counterparty to a transaction could default before the final settlement of the transaction's cash flows.
 This may be a risk to the Company, due to the holding of large amounts with counterparties, which might default and result in loss of some/ all of the balances.
-In order to mitigate k-TCD the Company performs due diligence and risk checks, as described in the previous section.
+In order to mitigate k-TCD the Company performs due diligence and risk checks.